 Vail Arts Festival – canceled

-Vail Farmer’s Market and Art Show – virtual market starting June 14th.
+Vail Farmer’s Market and Art Show – live market starting July 5th, virtual market available now.
 Visit vailfarmersmarket.com for more information.

 Vail Oktoberfest – canceled

 - Gerald R. Ford Amphitheater – The Gerald R. Ford Amphitheater will open July 11 with the first installment of a new Saturday evening Movie Night at The Amp cinema series, which will show movies on the venue’s 23 x 9-foot, very bright, video screen, with accompanying audio through the venue’s extensive speaker system.“The movies will be crystal clear, even in the daytime,” Boyd said.Movie nights on The Amp’s lawn begin Saturday, July 11, with gates opening at 5:30 p.m. and showtimes at 6:30 p.m., and are expected to continue to late August.
 The first shows will be “Trolls World Tour” July 11, “Remember the Titans” July 18, and Teton Gravity Research’s new mountain bike film “Accomplice” July 25.